microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/general/onboard_server_linux/_index.md

 * [Install or update Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest). **Azure CLI should be running version 2.7** or later.
 Use ```az --version``` to check your current installed version.

 * Create Azure service principal (SP)

     To connect a server to Azure Arc, an Azure service principal assigned with the "Contributor" role is required.
 To create it, login to your Azure account run the below command (this can also be done in [Azure Cloud Shell](https://shell.azure.com/)).

-    ```bash
+    ```console
     az login
     az ad sp create-for-rbac -n "<Unique SP Name>" --role contributor
     ```

     For example:

+    ```console
-    ```az ad sp create-for-rbac -n "http://AzureArcServers" --role contributor```
+    az ad sp create-for-rbac -n "http://AzureArcServers" --role contributor
+    ```

     Output should look like this:

-    ```
+    ```json
     {
     "appId": "XXXXXXXXXXXXXXXXXXXXXXXXXXXX",
     "displayName": "AzureArcServers",